loftusa/loftusa.github.io/_pages/about.md

 About Me
 ---
 Hi, I’m **Alex Loftus**.
-I will be starting a PhD with [David Bau's group](https://baulab.info/) at Northeastern in the fall in interpretability.
-I am currently a data scientist at [Creyon Bio](creyonbio.com); Prior to this, I was a machine learning engineer at [Blue Halo](https://bluehalo.com/), and a master's student in biomedical engineering, with a data science focus, at Johns Hopkins University.
+I am a textbook author, kaggle competition winnter, and PhD student starting in the fall with [David Bau's group](https://baulab.info/).
+I am interested in understanding how we can use techniques from interpretability to steer large models at inference time, reduce hallucinations, and create truly customized systems.
+I have worked as a data scientist, a machine learning engineer, and as a master's student in biomedical machine learning at Johns Hopkins University.

 I’ve been fortunate to work with a number of brilliant people over the last few years.
 Here are some fun projects which resulted:
  - I worked with [Professor Joshua Vogelstein](https://www.neurodata.io) in the Johns Hopkins Biomedical Engineering department on a [pipeline to create graphs from MRI data](https://github.com/neurodata/m2g), which led to a paper in-review at Nature Methods.